 The Plainview-Old Bethpage Central School District have always been serious about being prepared for emergencies.
-Each year, the District's entire Emergency Plan is reviewed and updated to meet New York State regulations.
+Each year, the District-wide School Safety Plan and Building-level Emergency Response Plans are reviewed and updated to meet New York State regulations.
+Students and staff are trained on our emergency procedures annually by September 15th of each school year.
 The plan addresses an enormous range of issues, from dealing with the onset of a crisis situation, to addressing the psychological and emotional needs of students and adults in its aftermath.